About Knee Arthritis and Replacement

 Spinal anesthesia is typically used for knee replacement surgeries.
 For certain circumstances, general anesthesia will be required.
 There are other blocks like adductor canal blocks, femoral nerve blocks, and posterior blocks that anesthesiologists perform to help with pain after surgery.
 Surgeons often also perform pain blocks inside the knee as well during the surgery.
 After surgery, patients are given pain medications to help control their pain.

-What tools and techniques are used for knee arthritis & replacement?
+What tools and techniques are used for knee arthritis and replacement?

 There are a number of different techniques to try to optimize the angle of the bone cuts during surgery.
 CT scans or MRI scans can be performed allowing the creation of custom instrumentation for the surgery or to facilitate the use of a robot.
 Computers or robots can also be used by the surgeon by inputting certain landmarks during surgery which give information back on the placement of the tibia and femoral components.
 These techniques generally lead to a more precise radiographic alignment of the femur and tibia, however, these techniques have not resulted in better clinical outcomes for patients in most studies.
 Their use is controversial amongst orthopedic surgeons and more information will be given at the surgeon’s office on their technique of choice.